JamesHealy2234/Musivc-Player-App/README.md

 # App utilizes

 .
-Use state and use Effect
-.
-Props and prop Drilling
+Use state and use Effect, Props and prop Drilling, SCSS
-. also used SCSS